AWS Well-Architected Framework: A Complete Checklist

 4. Reliability

-The pillar of reliability encompasses practices that enable a system to recover from disruptions, make available computing resources to meet service demand, as well as address misconfigurations or transient network issues in the AWS architecture.
+The pillar of reliability encompasses practices enabling a system to recover from disruptions, make available computing resources to meet service demand and address misconfigurations or transient network issues in the AWS architecture.

 At the core of reliability’s definition is serviceability.
-By definition, service availability reduces any time the application isn’t operating normally – be it because of scheduled or unscheduled interruptions.
+By definition, service availability reduces when the application isn’t operating normally because of scheduled or unscheduled interruptions.
 To measure and improve availability, you first need to understand system dependencies with the help of an AWS solution architect associate.

-It is also just as important to take into consideration the cost for availability under this pillar.
+It is also just as important to consider the cost of availability under this pillar.
 Designing applications for higher levels of availability spell additional costs.
 Therefore, you need to first analyze and identify your exact availability needs before embarking on application design.
-The design principles hence derived from the security pillar are as follows:

-This pillar emphasizes on efficiently utilizing computing resources to meet business requirements.
-It also establishes practices on how to maintain that efficiency as your business scales, demands grow, and technologies evolve.
+This pillar emphasizes efficiently utilizing computing resources to meet business requirements.
+It also establishes practices to maintain that efficiency as your business scales, demands grow, and technologies evolve.

 The four main components of performance efficiency in an AWS architecture diagram include selection, review, monitoring, and trade-offs.

-• Review: Initially when you implement your first AWS architecture solution, you have limited choices.
-However, with time, it becomes easier to adopt new features and experiment.
-By reviewing the results of your previous architecture and new ones, you can see how you are progressing.
-For example, you can use visualization techniques to identify performance issues, hot spots, as well as low utilization areas.
+• Review: Initially, when you implement your first AWS architecture solution, you have limited choices.
+However, it becomes easier to adopt new features and experiment with time.
+Reviewing the results of your previous architecture and new ones shows how you are progressing.
+For example, you can use visualization techniques to identify performance issues, hot spots, and low utilization areas.

-• Monitoring: After implementing your architecture you need to continuously monitor it for performance and take corrective actions as and when problems arise.
+• Monitoring: After implementing your architecture, you need to continuously monitor it for performance and take corrective actions when problems arise.
 Corrective measures need to be quickly deployed so that you can resolve problems before your customers are aware of them.

 • Trade-offs: An AWS solution architect associate will always keep trade-offs in mind.
-To suit your business needs and for delivering a higher performance you can set up the framework for trade durability versus time.
+You can set up the framework for trade durability versus time to suit your business needs and deliver higher performance.

 The design principles hence derived from the security pillar are as follows: